privacyguides/privacyguides.org/docs/os/windows-overview.md

   Set-ExecutionPolicy -Scope Process Unrestricted .\Baseline-LocalInstall.ps1
   ```
+- Microsoft Edge automatically updates itself.
+You can also update it manually in `edge://settings/help`.
 - Enable the option(s) `Microsoft Defender SmartScreen` in `edge://settings/privacy`.
 - Enable the option(s) `Block potentially unwanted apps` in `edge://settings/privacy`.
 - Enable the option(s) `Website typo protection` in `edge://settings/privacy`.